-You can view the status of the IMPRES[TM] battery if the radio is using an IMPRES battery.
-See IMPRESBattery Annunciator on page 160 for more information.
+You can view the status of the IMPRES 2 TM battery if the radio is using an IMPRES 2 battery.
+See IMPRES 2 Battery Annunciator on page 177 for more information.

-1 Slide the battery into the radio frame until the latch which is at the bottom of the radio clicks into place.
+1 Slide the battery into the radio frame until the side latches click into place.

-2 To remove the battery, lift up the latch (A) which is at the bottom of the radio, then slide the battery out from the radio.
+2 To remove the battery, squeeze the release latches (A) at the bottom of the battery until the battery releases from the radio and remove the battery from the radio.